Maras59/BadApplePlayer/README.md

 `sudo apt install libopencv-dev`

-Create a `build` directory if one does not exist.
-Inside of the build directory run the following commands:
+Inside of the base directory run the following commands:
 ~~~
+mkdir build
+cd build
 cmake ..
 make
 ~~~

-You can now run `./OpenCVTest`
+You can now run the `./BadApple` binary inside the `build` directory